Search This Blog

 On January 28, 1938, a new World Land Speed Record on a public road was set in Germany at 268.9 mph.
 That record, set by Rudolf Caracciola in a Mercedes-Benz, remained the fastest ever officially timed speed on a public road until broken on November 5, 2017 by Koenigsegg in an Agera RS driven by Niklas Lilja, achieving 445.6 km/h (276.9 mph) on a closed highway in Nevada

-The existing World Land Speed Record on a public road is held by a production car, built by SSC North America and called a 'Tuatara."
+The existing World Land Speed Record on a public road is claimed to be held by a production car, built by SSC North America and called a 'Tuatara."
 The car driven by Oliver Webb averaged 316 mph (579 km/h) during two runs on highway 160 in Southern Nevada between Las Vegas and Pahrump on October 10, 2020.
+Following an online controversy over the accuracy of the claimed speeds, SSC have stated that they will re-run the record attempt.

 Because of the blackouts during World War II, a 20mph speed limit in darkness was introduced in the UK an attempt to combat the high number of road accidents.
 Also road signs were removed due to the threat of enemy invasion.